oleung4/devspace/README.md

 # devspace
-## Social developer platform following Brad Travery's Udemy course using the MERN stack
+## Social developer platform to help devs reach out and connect with others in the field

 Run 'npm install' for backend packages.